mkjung99/mocaplib/README.md

 # MoCapLib
-MoCapLib: Library for Motion Capture data processing
+MoCapLib: Library for Motion Capture data processing and analysis

 ## Description
 The aim of this repository is to provide a simple Python-based library for motion capture data processing and analysis.